Easy Olive Oil Sourdough Bread

 5. Preheat the Oven and Dutch Oven

-- The next morning or when you are ready to bake, preheat your oven with your Dutch oven with the lid to 450˚F for about 30 minutes.
+- The next morning, or when you are ready to bake, place a lid on a Dutch oven, then set it on an oven rack.
+Preheat the oven to 450°F. for about 30 minutes.

-- Remove the hot Dutch oven from your oven and remove the lid.
+- Remove the hot Dutch oven from your oven and remove its lid.

-- Place your dough right into the hot Dutch oven.
-You can also place it onto a piece of parchment paper first and then lower it into the hot Dutch oven.
+- Place the olive oil bread dough right into the hot Dutch oven.
+To make it easier, place the unbaked dough onto a piece of parchment paper first, then hold the edges of the paper to lower the loaf into the hot Dutch oven.

 - Remove the lid and bake the bread for another 25 minutes or until the crust is golden brown.